Student Voices Transform Teaching

 Dr. Ahlgren joined the College of Health & Human Performance as a Lecturer in August of 2009.
 As a Senior Lecturer, Dr. Ahlgren spends the great majority of her time teaching rather than researching, and she wouldn’t have it any other way.
 When she’s not in the classroom, she can be found giving hallway lectures just outside her office or in the gym–she is just as enthusiastic about fitness as she is about teaching.

-Assistant Dean/Director of the Disability Resource Center with the Dean of Student’s Office
+Assistant Dean & Director of the Disability Resource Center

 Gerry received his Masters of Clinical Rehabilitation Counseling from the University of Texas Southwestern Medical Center, Bachelors of Art in Psychology with a Minor in Spanish from the University of Texas at Arlington, and is currently a doctoral student in Curriculum and Instruction at the University of Florida.
 He is a Certified Rehabilitation Counselor and Certified Bilingual Education Generalist.
 Gerry’s research interests include ethnographic studies in self-actualization and identity development in adults with disabilities, examining post-traumatic growth in marginalized communities, and investigating the positive effects of bilingualism in life-long learning.